-- 1.1 The Council has adopted the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2017 Edition (the CIPFA Code) which requires the Authority to approve a Treasury Management Strategy before the start of each financial year. - 1.2 This Strategy fulfils the Authority's legal obligation under the Local Government Act 2003 to have regard to the CIPFA code and the Ministry of Housing, Communities and Local Government (MHCLG) Guidance. - 1.3 The Treasury Management Strategy sets the framework for the Council's treasury management activity and includes: - Treasury Management Policy Statement; - Minimum Revenue Provision Policy Statement; - Treasury Management Indicators for 2021/2022 2022/2023. - 1.4 The Council has borrowed and invested substantial sums of money and, therefore, has potential exposures to financial risks, including the loss of invested funds and the effect of changing interest rates.
-The successful identification, monitoring and control of risk is, therefore, central to the Council's Treasury Management Strategy. - 1.5 The Strategy requires the Council to receive and approve, as a minimum, the following treasury management reports each year, namely: - The annual review of the Treasury Management Strategy incorporating prudential and treasury indicators; - A mid-year treasury management report to update members on the progress of the capital position, the performance against approved prudential indicators as necessary and to advise if any policies require revision; - An annual report of the treasury management activities, including the outturn position that compares actual performance to the estimates in the Strategy. - 1.6 Investments held for service purposes or for commercial profit reasons are considered in a different report called the Investment Strategy which was will also be considered by Cabinet on 3 6 February 2021 December 2021 for onward approval by Council on 23 February 2021 22 February 2022.
+- 1.1 The Council has adopted the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2017 Edition (the CIPFA Code) which requires the Authority to approve a Treasury Management Strategy before the start of each financial year. - 1.2 This Strategy fulfils the Authority's legal obligation under the Local Government Act 2003 to have regard to the CIPFA code and the Department for Levelling Up, Housing and Communities (DLUHC) Guidance, formerly the Ministry of Housing, Communities and Local Government (MHCLG) Guidance. - 1.3 The Treasury Management Strategy sets the framework for the Council's treasury management activity and includes: - Treasury Management Policy Statement; - Minimum Revenue Provision Policy Statement; - Treasury Management Indicators for 2022/2023 2023/2024. - 1.4 The Council has borrowed and invested substantial sums of money and, therefore, has potential exposures to financial risks, including the loss of invested funds and the effect of changing interest rates.
+The successful identification, monitoring and control of risk is, therefore, central to the Council's Treasury Management Strategy. - 1.5 The Strategy requires the Council to receive and approve, as a minimum, the following treasury management reports each year, namely: - The annual review of the Treasury Management Strategy incorporating prudential and treasury indicators; - A mid-year treasury management report to update members on the progress of the capital position, the performance against approved prudential indicators as necessary and to advise if any policies require revision; - An annual report of the treasury management activities, including the outturn position that compares actual performance to the estimates in the Strategy. - 1.6 Investments held for service purposes or for commercial reasons are considered in a different report called the Investment Strategy which was considered by Cabinet on 6 December 2021 for onward approval by Council on 22 February 2022.